cilium/cilium/Documentation/operations/troubleshooting.rst

 ===========================

 Hubble is a built-in observability tool which allows you to inspect recent flow events on all endpoints managed by Cilium.
-It needs to be enabled via the Helm value ``hubble.enabled=true`` or the ``--enable-hubble`` option on cilium-agent.

 Observing flows of a specific pod
 ---------------------------------